GitCats/Biteme/README.md

 * Allows users to find deals offered by participating restaurants.
 * Allows restaurants to post limited-time deals after signing up directly with the app owners.
-* Users can filter the deals by cuisine and by deals that expire tomorrow or within the week (default is the current day's deals).
+* Users can filter the deals by cuisine and by deals that expire tomorrow or within a week (default is the current day's deals).
-* Users can click on deals to see a modal popup with further relevant information including a map of the restaurant's location, a countdown to deal expiration, and a link to Yelp reviews of the restaurant.
+* Users can click on deals to see a modal pop-up with further relevant information including a map of the restaurant's location, a countdown to deal expiration, and a link to Yelp reviews of the restaurant.
 * Users can enter an address on the homepage to see the distance from that address to each restaurant, and their associated routes in the modal views, provided by Google Maps.
 * Users can sign up/log in to set notification preferences when a deal is posted by any participating restaurant of their choice.
 * Upon logging in, restaurant owners/managers may create and update their restaurant profile, create deals, view current and expired deals, and manually expire deals any day before the preset day of expiration.